flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     This configuration is meant for users who are comfortable finding and changing setting-files manually.
     It is important to create a backup copy of each file you modify before changing anything to be able to revert to the previous state in case things go wrong!

-To set up or correct throttle calibration values directly we follow these steps which are detailed below.
+To set up or correct throttle calibration values directly, we follow these steps, which are detailed below.

 1. Shut down Microsoft Flight Simulator.
 2. Locate your "**work***" folder.
 3. Locate the "**ThrottleConfiguration.ini**" file.
 4. Create a backup copy of the "**ThrottleConfiguration.ini**" file.
-5. Delete or Edit the "**ThrottleConfiguration.ini**" file as required!
+5. Delete or edit the "**ThrottleConfiguration.ini**" file as required!
 6. Start Microsoft Flight Simulator and test.

 ### Work Folder